CanEvanDoThis/CloudyWithAChance/README.md

 # Cloudy With A Chance ☁️

-"Cloudy With A Chance" is a modern weather application that provides real-time weather updates, forecasts, and atmoshperic data.
+**Cloudy With A Chance** is a modern weather application that provides real-time weather updates, forecasts, and atmoshperic data.
 Built with a sleek User Interface (UI), it can easily check weather conditions anywhere in the world.

 ## 🌟 Features
 - 🌦️ Real-time weather updates.